 Find out: Look at the programme of training events.

-Does the organisation provide practical training on the ways in which people who receive services, families and staff can get started in implementing person centred planning?
-A4
+Does the organisation provide training on the ways in which service users, families and staff can get started in implementing person centred planning?

 Find out: Look at the content of training events.